 From the outside world, Hobart’s Museum of Old and New Art (MONA) is famously known for its disturbing and almost hallucinatory collections and festivals.
 But its presence extends beyond just art.
 Since it was first opened in 2011, MONA has sparked a renaissance that turned Hobart from a backwater town into a cool cultural hub and has created many sources of life for its residents.
 Besides the signature “Monanism” exhibitions, today, the museum also offers roaring dining scenes along with a chic lounge to swill the famous Moorilla wine or Moo brew beer.

-Ease into local’s life by strolling through Salamanca Market, Australia’s largest outdoor market, where you can find literally everything from fresh produce to wood-fired pizza, antiques and paintings.
+Ease into local’s life by strolling through Salamanca Market, Australia’s largest outdoor market, where you can find everything from fresh produce to wood-fired pizza, antiques, and paintings.

-Today, we will enjoy a full day trekking adventure inside Tasmania’s oldest National Parks.
+Enjoy a full day trekking adventure inside Tasmania’s oldest National Parks.
 Along your forest canopy walk to Russell Falls, you will encounter some of the tallest trees in the world and cross tracks with native Tasmanian wildlife from quolls to elusive platypus and rare aviaries.
-We will also visit Bonorong Wildlife Sanctuary for a firsthand feeding experience with resident Tasmanian Devils, wombats, sugar gliders and wallabies while learning about the ultimate project to re-integrate them into the wild.
+We will also visit Bonorong Wildlife Sanctuary for a firsthand feeding experience with resident Tasmanian Devils, wombats, sugar gliders, and wallabies while learning about the ultimate project to re-integrate them into the wild.

 End the journey with an exquisite wine tasting at Josef Chromy’s Vineyard followed by a scrumptious lunch filled with Tasmanian flavors